 For those looking for the quick answer, yes.
 Going to Banff is always worth it.

 Maybe it was because the end of the arduous 4-day journey was finally in sight, but as we closed in on Banff, we felt rejuvenated and the magic began to feel real.
-I had high expectations for Banff and all of those were blown out of the water within minutes of first seeing the Canadian Rockies looming in the distance.
+I had high expectations for Banff.
+All of those were blown out of the water within minutes of seeing the Canadian Rockies looming in the distance.
 It was foggy and the mountains could hardly be seen but for a brief moment, the sun came out for what felt like the first time in a week.
 Three days of dealing with snowstorms and endless fog in South Dakota, Montana, and Southern Alberta had taken the wind out of our sails but we felt as refreshed as ever once we spontaneously pulled over to take in our first breaths of the crisp mountain air.
 The snow and ice was a headache to deal with the entire journey, but the breathtaking snowy mountain views in every direction made everything worth it.

 Knowing that I didn’t have to drive another eight hours the next day was extremely relieving, but having a place with a warm fireplace and heated floors took my chill levels to unheard of heights.
 The place also has a pub and restaurant, so when it is -5 degrees Fahrenheit (-20 C or something), you don’t have to make the journey all the way into town when you’re hungry or looking for a good time.
 The place has some killer views as well.